Ahead of the Trump-Putin summit, 5 things you probably didn’t know about Finland and the Jews

 The Jewish community in 2013 received a new chief rabbi, Simon Livson, who was 30 at the time of nomination — one of the world’s youngest bearing the title.

 Of course, life as a Jew in Finland isn’t perfect.
 The production of kosher meat, as well as halal meat, is illegal, and the ritual methods for slaughtering animals are deemed cruel.
 And there’s the challenge of fasting on Tisha b’Av for about 19 hours — the amount of daylight that Helsinki gets in summer.
+Jews fast on that day according to when the sun sets.
 But being pro-Israel is probably less controversial in Finland than anywhere else in Nordic Scandinavia.